suttiprapasutara/SQL_Project_Data_Cleaning/README.md

 - The importance of data cleaning in the data analysis workflow.
 - Various SQL techniques for cleaning and preprocessing data.
 - Best practices for ensuring data quality and integrity.
-- Efficiently using SQL Server Management Studio for managing and cleaning data.
+- Efficiently using Azure Data Studio for managing and cleaning data.

 ## Conclusion